NicLandajo/comfy-monitor/README.md

 #

+📰 NEWS📰

+🖥️🖥️PreviewVideoMonitorPro V2.0🖥️🖥️ will be out around November 14th/15th

+It will have smooth video playback bt caching it into RAM.
+Also a big smoothness killer war that the video was converted to 32bit float and that was killing the hardware bus data transport
+The video is now previewed at 8bit, enough to preview images and videos in comfy before exporting.

+#

 ☕︎ Support: A small donation helps! ☕︎ https://buymeacoffee.com/nicolaslandajo

 ⭐ Star this repository — it’s quick, free, and helps others discover the project